vguleaev/vguleaev.dev/src/content/blog/you-dont-know-nodejs.md

 console.log(buffer.toString('hex')); // 68656c6c6f
 ```

-In this example buffer is created from string `"hello"`.
-Every char in a string is 1 byte, so our buffer should have 5 bytes size.
+In this example buffer is created from string `'hello'`.
+Every char in a string is 1 byte (_not always_), so our buffer should have 5 bytes size.
 When you console log buffer it shows every byte in hexadecimal notation, but you can call `toString()` and specify the encoding.

 To prove that `Buffer` is actually an array of bytes you can iterate over it with simple for loop.